-If your child has a history and symptoms that suggest roundworms, your child's doctor will order a stool sample so that a small amount of the child's feces can be studied under a microscope to look for roundworm eggs or worms.
+If your child has a history and symptoms that suggest roundworms, your child's healthcare provider will order a stool sample.
+A small amount of the child's feces can be studied under a microscope to look for roundworm eggs or worms.

 How is roundworm infection treated?

-In most cases, roundworms can be easily treated by taking a medication that kills the worms in about three days.
-Medications called albendazole, mebendazole, and pyrantel are commonly used in the U.S. In rare cases, surgery may be needed to relieve a severe intestinal obstruction caused by roundworms.
-Reinfection can occur, and is common in areas where it is prevalent.
+In most cases, roundworms can be easily treated by taking a medicine that kills the worms in about 3 days.
+Medicines called albendazole, mebendazole, and pyrantel are commonly used in the U.S. In rare cases, surgery may be needed to relieve a severe intestinal obstruction caused by roundworms.
+Reinfection can happen, and is common in areas where it is widespread.

-Be sure to contact your child's doctor if you suspect roundworms.
+Be sure to contact your child's healthcare provider if you suspect roundworms.

 Can roundworm infection be prevented?